 Lush also sell ‘knot-wraps’ which make for great head scarves for use after Christmas Day, too.

 Your skin is the largest organ on your body and what you put on it can be absorbed in tiny amounts.
 This Christmas, choose organic beauty products, like the ones you can get from Neals Yard, and pop in to Cardiff’s eco-friendly Amaryllis hair salon for a xmas party blow-dry using Davines organic products.

 6. Shop local, and small

-You can also check out 10 of the best’ independent shops in the city centre to get you started.
-The alternative guide to Cardiff which I helped the guardian put together in 2016 might also come in handy!
+The alternative guide to Cardiff which I helped the guardian put together in 2016 might also come in handy.